 Analyze your cohorts

 Track the evolution of your customers over time with cohort analysis.
-Measure their retention, expansion or churn to understand retention dynamics and optimize your decisions.
+Measure their retention, expansion or churn to understand loyalty dynamics and optimize your decisions.

-In Fincome, cohort analysis allows you to track the evolution of a group of customers acquired during the same period in order to evaluate their retention, expansion, or attrition over time.
-In other words, you can group your customers by acquisition date (for example, by month or by quarter) and observe how their metrics evolve after X months of using the product.
-This approach helps identify retention and growth trends within each generation of customers.
+In Fincome, cohort analysis allows you to track the evolution of a group of customers acquired during the same period, in order to assess their retention, expansion or attrition over time.
+In other words, you can group your customers by acquisition date (for example, by month or quarter) and observe how their metrics evolve after X months of product use.
+This approach helps identify retention and growth trends for each customer generation.

-The Cohorts tab in Fincome is the view dedicated to this type of analysis.
-Accessible from your Fincome interface, it lets you choose the level of cohort granularity: monthly, quarterly, or yearly.
-Each cohort thus groups the customers who started using your service during the selected period.
-Fincome automatically generates a cohort dashboard where each row corresponds to a cohort and each column to the seniority (for example M+1, M+2, M+3… for a monthly cohort).
+Accessible from your Fincome interface > Analytics > Cohort Analysis, it allows you to choose the level of cohort granularity: monthly, quarterly or yearly.
+Each cohort therefore groups the customers who started using your service during the selected period.
+Fincome automatically generates a cohort dashboard where each row corresponds to a cohort and each column to tenure (for example M+1, M+2, M+3… for a monthly cohort).
 This gives you an overview of how the new MRR acquired in a period evolves over time.

-In the "Cohort Analysis" tab of Fincome, you can analyze the evolution of key customer metrics over time, according to the chosen cohort period (monthly, quarterly, or yearly).
+In the "Cohort Analysis" tab of Fincome, you can analyze the evolution of your customers' key metrics over time, according to the chosen cohort period (monthly, quarterly or yearly).

 For each cohort, Fincome displays: